Catholic Stuff (2018)

 • Today's Catholic churches are noted for lengthy, rambling, poorly-written homilies.
 I wish all sermons were restricted to five minutes.
 If you can't get your point across in that time, you're trying to cover too much ground.
 Or bloviating.

-• The never-ending sexual abuse crisis was engendered by a hierarchy that has too often blamed the victims, not dealt with perpetrators in a swift and decisive manner, and the image of the clergy that has been tarnished by scandal.
+• The seemingly never-ending sexual abuse crisis was engendered by a hierarchy that has too often blamed the victims, not dealt with perpetrators in a swift and decisive manner, and the image of the clergy that has been tarnished by scandal.

 • A worsening shortage of priests has reduced pastoral interaction with parishioners.
 While the number of priests in the United States more than doubled to 58,000, between 1930 and 1965, since then that number has fallen to less than 37,000.
 More than half of these priests are 70 or over.
 Between 1965 and 2002, the number of seminarians dropped over 90% - from 49,000 to 4,700.
 Only 548 new priests were ordained last year and more than two-thirds of the 600 seminaries that were operating in 1965 have closed.
 More than 20% of U.S. parishes do not have a resident priest or pastor.

 • More than ever there is the irresistible appeal of secular hedonism to healthy, well-educated populations.
 People are busy - with work, hobbies, etc. - and no longer consider church as a "social outlet" as in the past.
 Social media has become the new social outlets.
 Writing in the New York Times, funeral director Thomas Lynch noted that "times formerly spent in worship or communion are now spent shopping or Web-browsing or otherwise passing time.
 Many Americans are now spiritual tourists without home places or core beliefs to return to."